C4ptainCrunch/thesis/source/index.rst

 What we see in :numref:`fig:utc-tuning-c` is a bell curve with some noise and a plateau around :math:`c = \sqrt(2) / 2`.
-The noise is louder on the right than on the left of its maximum.
-An explanation for this could be that on the left, as :math:`c` is lower, there is not much exploration so the algorithm is more deterministic while it's the opposite on the right and each simulation could be either really good or bad depending on luck.

-As the maximum of the bell curve is around :math:`c = \sqrt{2} / 2` it seems to confirm that it is the optimum value for UCT.
+Tt seems to confirm that it is the optimum value for UCT.